kemperd/tdf-rider-detection/README.md

 Steps to run:

-1. Download best.pt and place it in this folder
+1. Download best.pt from https://analytix.nl/static/uploads/best.pt and place it in this folder
 2. pip -r requirements.txt
 3. python video_tracking.py <video_file>